bitcraze/crazyflie-link-cpp/src/README.md

 **`recvFilteredData`** - returns the first Packet recieved with the specified port and channel.
 If no port and channel specified it uses the same port and channel used by the ConnectionWrapper itself.

 **`sendData`** - takes 2 or 4 arguements.
 The pointer of the data and the second argument is the size of the data.
 It combins the first and second data together (if porvided) and sends it all to the crazyflie.
+Sends the data through the connection by writing it into the packet

+**`getConnection`** - returns a reference to the connection stored in the connectionWrapper.

+**`setPort`** - sets the port of the packet used by the connectionWrapper.

+**`setChannel`** - sets the channel of the packet used by the connectionWrapper.